 Diatomaceous earth is an organic insect killer made from fossilized shells.
 It pierces the exoskeleton of insects on a microscopic level.
 Once punctured, the pests lose body fluids and eventually die.

-Despite sounding lethal, the product is safe for humans and pets.
-To apply, spread it over the exposed parts if the soil using a powder duster.
+Despite this lethal-sounding description, the product is safe for humans and pets.
+To apply, spread it over the soil using a powder duster.

 Like diatomaceous earth, SM-90 is safe to humans even when ingested.
-The product effectively kills the larvae in the soil while being healthy for the roots.
+The product kills the larvae in the soil while leaving the roots unharmed.
 Mix 1 part of SM-90 to 5 parts water and spray it on the topsoil no more than once a week.

 Essentria IC3 Insecticide

-Although marketed as a “bed-bug killer,” Essentria IC3 insecticide efficiently eradicates fungus gnat larvae as well.
-Like the prior products, it is also safe for humans as it is an organic mix of various horticultural oils.
+Although marketed as a “bed-bug killer,” Essentria IC3 insecticide is great at killing fungus gnat larvae.
+It’s safe for humans as it’s an organic mix of various horticultural oils.

-Use a one-hand pressure sprayer to make sure that the soil is evenly doused with the insecticide.
+Use a one-hand pressure sprayer to make sure the soil is evenly doused.
 It can be applied every other day and combined with other products, too.

-BT Bacteria stands for Bacillus thuringienesis var. israelensis, which is a type of bacteria that produces chemicals that are harmless to the plant but really bad for the gnats and their larvae.
-It basically stops the maggots from being able to eat, causing them to slowly die.
+BT Bacteria stands for Bacillus thuringienesis var. israelensis.
+It’s a type of bacteria that produces chemicals that are harmless to the plant but really bad for the gnats and their larvae.
+It basically stops the maggots from being able to eat.

-There is a variation of BT Bacteria that can kill caterpillars and not fungus gnat larvae.
-Growers must always make sure to get the one that’s for Mosquito Bits or Dunks for it to work.
-Crush the pellets into powder to mix well with the water before administering it on the soil.
+There is a variation of BT Bacteria that will kill caterpillars but leave your gnats unaffected.
+Make sure you get the one for Mosquito Bits or Dunks.
+Crush the pellets into powder and mix well with water before application.

-To keep the inside safe, keeping dangers out and as far away as possible is essential as well.
-Never purchase soil or bring in clones with any signs of flying bugs or larvae.
-Some growers will even go as far as cooking the new soil to kill all larvae and eggs before planting.
+Be vigilant and check everything you bring into your growing environment.
+Never bring in soil or clones that are showing any signs of flying bugs or larvae.
+Some growers even go as far as cooking the new soil to kill any larvae and eggs before planting.
 This doesn’t work as well with clones 🙂